 Click here to view: Exception Application Form

-DRIVERS – PLEASE DO NOT contact the DRP Call Centre regarding the following items – CONTACT your school bus operator employer only:
+DRIVERS – Please do not contact the DRP Call Centre regarding the following items – Please contact your school bus operator employer only:

 - Whether or not you will receive a bonus payment.

 - Individual driver eligibility/non-eligibility or about individual Exception Application Forms.

 - Change of mailing address – your employer will forward to the DRP Call Centre.